n8n-io/n8n-docs/docs/nodes/creating-nodes/node-review-checklist.md

 # Node review checklist

 If you want to create a new node for a service - that's great, thank you!
+We recommend you take a look at the [existing nodes](https://github.com/n8n-io/n8n/tree/master/packages/nodes-base/nodes) to get an idea of how your code should look and work like.

 There are several things to keep in mind when creating the node.
-To help you keep track of them, we prepared a checklist that covers the requirements for creating nodes, from preparation to submission.
+To help you, we prepared a checklist that covers the requirements for creating nodes, from preparation to submission.

-Make sure you tick all the boxes below before submitting a node for review, as this will help our team review your PR easier and faster.
+Make sure you tick the boxes below before submitting a node for review, as this will help our team review your PR easier and faster.

 ## Preparation

 - [ ] Set up your editor for code formatting (indentation, new lines, linting).
-If you use Visual Studio Code, you can use the TSLint extension for linting.
+If you use Visual Studio Code, you can use the [TSLint extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-typescript-tslint-plugin) for linting.
-- [ ] Get credentials (e.g.: Client ID, Client Secret, API key, user login, user password, website URL) for the service you are building a node for.
+- [ ] Get credentials (e.g., Client ID, Client Secret, API key, user login, user password, website URL) for the service you are building a node for.

 ## Development

-- [ ] Ensure complementary operations (e.g. create, delete) have been added.
+- [ ] Ensure complementary operations to each resource (e.g., create, delete) have been added.
 - [ ] Ensure the node works with multiple inputs.
 - [ ] Ensure the parameters have the correct type.
 - [ ] Mind the defaults: if the service has a default as true, keep it as true.
 Changing default values can break the existing workflows of the users.
-- [ ] Add handler for `continueOnFail`.
-- [ ] Remove `required: false` and `description: ''`.
-- [ ] At call site, first `body` and then `qs`.
-- [ ] At call site, prepend the endpoint with slash `/`.

 ## Testing